marait123/topology-api/README.md

 # topology-api
 this is code is inteneded to be used as a library nevertheless I have provided index.js you can use to explore the the api functionarlity
+# why use javascript
+1. It is an OOP language
 # project Structure
     .
     ├── api                   # this folder includes the api classes and functions